-In terms of size, perhaps the best proxy for gold compared to ‘outstanding bond issuance’ is the combined value of gold in private bullion stocks and the official sector – often referred to as financial gold.
-GFMS, an independent consultancy firm, estimated this to be 67,700 tonnes at the end of 2014.
-(Using the 2014 average gold price (London PM fix) of US$1,266.4/oz, the value of this tonnage would be US$2.8 trillion.)
-On this measure, at the end of 2014 gold was larger than each of the major bond markets, except for those in US Treasuries and Japanese government bonds
+In terms of market size, perhaps the most relevant metric for gold compared to ‘outstanding bond issuance’ is the combined value of gold in private bullion stocks and the official sector – often referred to as financial gold.
+GFMS, an independent consultancy firm, estimated this to be 69,500 tonnes at the end of 2015.
+(Using the 2015 average gold price (LBMA Gold Price PM) of US$1,160.1/oz, the value of this tonnage would be US$2.6 trillion.)
+On this measure, at the end of 2014 gold was larger than each of the major bond markets, except for those in US Treasuries and Japanese government bonds.

 From time to time central banks might lend part of their gold to other market participants to earn an additional yield.
 This is referred to as gold ‘leasing’.